-HAIRSTON.org ID#33, b. about 1716, d. before 6 June 1782
+HAIRSTON.org ID#33, b. before 1716, d.
+6 June 1782

-|Father*||Peter HAIRSTON b. a 1695|
+|Father*||Peter HAIRSTON "The Immigrant" b. a 1695|

-|Mother*||Agnes "Irish Lady of Rank" (surname unknown)|
+|Mother*||Agnes (surname unknown)|

-|He was the son of Peter HAIRSTON and Agnes "Irish Lady of Rank" (surname unknown).|
+|He was the son of Peter HAIRSTON "The Immigrant" and Agnes (surname unknown).|

-|Property*||Andrew Hairston and Peter Hairston (his brother) both recieved a "Blunston" license in 1737 for property in western Pennsylvania, but it is not known if they ever lived there.
+|Pennsylvania*||Andrew Hairston and his father Peter Hairston both recieved a "Blunston" license in 1737 for property in western Pennsylvania, but it is not known if they ever lived there.
 Samuel Blunston issued licenses for land West of the Susquehanna River starting 1734 for Thomas Penn.
 Samuel Blunston was the Deputy Surveyor and Justice of the Peace living in Lancaster.
 These licenses were for remote land were ownership was being disputed by Maryland, Pennsylvania, Germans, Scotch-Irish and the Indians. |

 "June 6, 1737 Peter Hairstons 200 acres